 This way, you can host all your meetings on the same platform, record these meetings, and avoid having to go through the hassle of setting up a third-party video conferencing app.

 Your workspace allows video and audio calls within the app, simplifying how you set up conference calls with your team members.
-However, one feature of these calls that will come handy to you is the ‘Record meeting’ functionality.
+However, one feature of these calls that will come in handy is the ‘Record meeting’ functionality.

 When you start your call, you can click on the ‘Settings’ dots within the video/ audio call and select ‘Start recording’ to record your meetings and save them for later access.
 This is especially helpful if you are discussing many things in one call and need to go back later to reference it.